dag-andersen/Rust-Memory-Map/docs/Report.md

 ## Memory Usage Experiment
 #### Expectation

+Memory usage is important part of this projekt and a big focus point, when talking about memory maps.

 I would expect to see that program would keep loading pages into memory as long as there is memory left.
 And only start offloading pages, when the ram is full.

 #### Method